 Yes, yes, and, without a doubt, yes.
 Think of a place, any place, and it’s likely the area has been the victim of a close encounter with a cat’s poop chute.
 In the case of the Sphynx cat, butt hole to pillow contact is raw and unfiltered.
 You don’t even get the satisfaction of a layer of fur to protect you from the skin to fabric connection.

 It’s likely there has been a transfer of all manner of nasties during the stinky skin-to- pillow exchange.
 Thank goodness for immune systems.

-Is it safe to rest your weary head when a Sphynx cat butt is free roaming all over the house and settling on all places comfy?
-Can you relax, or should you reach for the disinfectant spray before a good lay down?
+Is it safe to rest your weary head when a Sphynx cat butt is free, roaming all over the house and settling on all places comfy?

 Let’s find out what you will be in for when you bring your Sphynx cat home, and answer the question, “are Sphynx cat butts sticky?” once and for all.

 How Are Sphynx Cats’ Butts Sticky?